This topic deals with the various access permissions you can assign to an archive using the access list and how

 FotoWeb Desktop permissions

 When the user is granted any of the permissions below, they will be prompted to install FotoWeb Desktop the next time they log in to FotoWeb.

 Edit - Lets the user check out files from the archive and edit them in the FotoWeb Desktop Image Editor.
 The file will be automatically checked back in after editing and the original file is overwritten.

 Open - Lets the user check out files from the archive for editing in a local application.
 When a user has finished modifying the asset, they can check it back into the system using the FotoWeb Desktop tray icon for checked-out files.

-Edit and Open operations don't lock the original file for editing by other users.
-Therefore, another user can check out a duplicate of the file and potentially overwrite someone else's changes.
+Note: Edit and Open operations don't lock the original file for editing by other users.
+As such, another user can check out a duplicate of the file and potentially overwrite someone else's changes.

 Crop - Lets the user check out files from the archive and crop them in the FotoWeb Desktop Crop module.
 You can set up archive-specific crop profiles to control preset measurements and the type of crop users are allowed to use.